luchonaveiro/cabify-rides-tracker/README.md

 [![Generic badge](https://img.shields.io/badge/Apache_Superset-1.5.0-blue.svg)](https://superset.apache.org/)
 [![Generic badge](https://img.shields.io/badge/Docker-20.10.6-blue.svg)](https://www.docker.com/)

-On the following project, I are going to retrieve the mails sent by Pedidos Ya after ordering food, and create my own dashboard to keep track the amount of money I spend on food, tips and shipping on Pedidos Ya app.
+On the following project, I are going to retrieve the mails sent by Cabify App after booking a ride, and create my own dashboard to keep track the amount of money I spend car riding.

 ## Cabify
 Cabify is a Spanish ridesharing company which provides vehicles for hire via its smartphone mobile app.
 Vehicles are driven by self-employed service providers.
 Operating in Spain, Portugal and Latin America,